hsdavisuno/ISQA8600Group1Project/IntegratedCompleteProject.md

 **Conclusion from the above 3 graphs:** </br> Regardless of demographics, a closer examination of the above three plots reveals that clients visiting the same institutions receive identical treatment hours.
-People that come to HFS-Logan, for example, have the same treatment hours regardless of their demographics.
+People that come to School, for example, have the same treatment hours regardless of their demographics.
 This information may aid HFS in determining whether facilities require additional investment in order to reduce employee service hours and client treatment hours.